 If you’re wondering what to do in Koh Samui on a rainy day, or if you just feel like practicing, many resorts on the island offer yoga classes and there are also plenty of dedicated yoga studios here.

-One of the most popular spots to do yoga in Koh Samui is Vikasa — a boutique yoga resort and organic restaurant.
-A drop-in class costs 500 baht ($15), or you can get 3 for 1,000 ($30).
-Click here for prices and details.
+One of the most popular spots to do yoga in Koh Samui is Shahda — a boutique resort.
+Click here for prices and details and to book your spot.

 ☞ See Also: Things To Do in Pai: 21 Things You Don’t Want to Miss

 5. Day Trip to Ang Thong Marine Park

-One of the most fun things to do in Koh Samui is joining a day trip out to the stunning Ang Thong Marine Park.
+One of the most fun things to do in Koh Samui is to join a day trip out to the stunning Ang Thong Marine Park.
 This archipelago consists of 42 pristine islands with towering limestone mountains and postcard-worthy beaches.

 Most tours to Ang Thong include a visit to the Emerald Lagoon, chilling out on the beach, and a bit of snorkeling/kayaking.
 You’ll likely spot some wildlife on land and in the sea on this trip, including dusky langurs and hawksbill turtles.

 Ang Thong is just a short boat ride away from Koh Samui, and just about every tour operator on the island can get you set up on a trip there.
-The going rate for these tours is around $60 per person, including lunch, hotel transfer, food, snorkelling equipment and more.
+These fun trips include lunch, hotel transfer, food, snorkelling equipment and more.
 Check out this highly-rated day tour for details, or this amazing sunset cruise!

 You can choose between simple bungalows or just rent a tent to camp on the beach.
 There’s also a basic restaurant here where you can have your meals.
 For all the info on staying at Ang Thong, check out the park’s website.